ac2522/SmilesOrSelfies/README.md

 * [**USPTO_STEREO** dataset](https://ibm.box.com/v/ReactionSeq2SeqDataset)
 * [*Handmade** dataset](https://github.com/ac2522/SmilesOrSelfies/data)

-Both USPTO datasets are filtered and modified from data extracted by Daniel Lowe.
+Originally the model was trained on a combination of MIT and USPTO, but since they are both extracted from the same database, the code was changed to only train on STEREO.
+Both USPTO datasets are filtered and modified from US reaction patent data extracted by Daniel Lowe.
 The main difference being that the MIT dataset filters out stereochemistry.
 The data can be downloaded from here: https://ibm.box.com/v/MolecularTransformerData

 The handmade data, is made up of basic equations outside of the training data chemical space.
 Most of the reactions do not contain organic compounds.